sethforprivacy/optoutpod.com/content/episodes/special-vik-sharma-cake-wallet.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-09-15T15:52:39-05:00"
-description: Wondering what mobile Monero wallet I use and recommend and why I chose to take Cake Wallet on as a sponsor?
+summary: Wondering what mobile Monero wallet I use and recommend and why I chose to take Cake Wallet on as a sponsor?
 This episode, we're sitting down with Vik Sharma, owner of Cake Wallet, the newest sponsor of Opt Out.
 draft: false